Get Custom Training

 Example:

-Hazard hunts, connector ID races, demo-flow sprints, and packaging puzzles turn practice into friendly competition.
+Gamified activities—such as hazard hunts, connector identification races, demonstration flow sprints, and packaging puzzles—turn practice into friendly competition.

 1